Robust Distributed Control Beyond Quadratic Invariance: Application to Platooning

 Disturbances for positions and velocities are taken from the set $\mathcal{W}\subseteq \mathbb{R}^2$, defined as the square centered at the origin with edges $0.2\si{\metre}$, $\si{\metre \per \second}$ parallel to the axes.
 Hence, we assume that disturbances up to $0.1\si{\metre}$ on positions and up to $0.1 \si{\metre \per \second}$ on velocities are present at each time because of sliding effects and possible unevenness of the road.
 We require that the vehicles maintain a safety distance of $2\si{\metre}$ between each other at every time.

-The cost function $J(\cdot)$ is chosen as a quadratic function of the states penalizing both the distance of each vehicle from an assigned target position and their velocities.
+The cost function $J(\cdot)$ is chosen as a convex quadratic function of the states penalizing both the distance of each vehicle from an assigned target position and their velocities.
 Without any assumptions on statistics about the disturbances, $J(\cdot)$ is computed over the disturbance-free trajectory of the states.
 The distances from the assigned target positions are penalized with a weight of $0.01$ from time $0$ to time $N-1$ and with a weight of $0.2$ at time $N$.
 The velocities are penalized with a weight of $0.002$ from time $0$ to time $N-1$ and with a weight of $0.2$ at time $N$.

-It can be easily verified that $\mathbfcal{S}$ is not QI with respect to $\mathbf{CB}$ because $SCBS \not \in \text{Sparse}(S)$.
-Hence, there are no known approaches that can solve Problem~1 to optimality by using disturbance feedback parametrizations.
+It can be easily verified that $\mathbfcal{S}$ is not QI with respect to $\mathbf{CB}$ because $SCABS \not \in \text{Sparse}(S)$.
+Hence, there are no known approaches to obtain an exact convex representation of Problem~1.
 Let $J^\star$ be the optimal value of Problem~1.
 In what follows, we apply our techniques to derive upper and lower bounds on $J^\star$.
-Furthermore, we compare the performance of our feasible controller with the one obtained using techniques from \cite{rotkowitz2012nearest}.
+Furthermore, we compare the performance of our feasible controller with the one obtained using techniques from \cite{rotkowitz2012nearest} and show that strictly better performance can be obtained.